-Panning clamp is an add-on device that comes between the tripod ball head and the camera.
+Panning clamp is an add-on device that comes between a tripod ball head and a camera.

 So far I know Arca-Swiss is making them.
 From their description: With the clamp mounted on your (any!) ballhead, loosen the ball and adjust the clamp until its spirit level indicated the clamp is level; lock the ball into position.
 Now you have the camera perfectly levelled!

 Recommended workflow on levelling a camera

 Remember, importance of levelling is ONLY important when the shot you are making NEEDS precise levelling of the camera.
 Does that make sense?